 In this message and the ones to follow, I will go over each element of the Seder and how it ties in to Christian communion, including what Jesus meant when He said ‘this is my body’ and ‘this is my blood’.

 While Passover IS in fact a Jewish festival, God commanded that ALL who dwell with the Hebrews to observe it.
-It was for ALL the Tribes of the House of Israel, not just the Tribe of Judah.

 All who desire to observe this festival were welcomed to be circumcised and partake of it.
 While many Christians have not observed the B’rit Milah or ritual circumcision of the Israelites, the Bible DOES state in Deuteronomy 10:15-17: